Coronary Angioplasty Abroad: What Medical Tourists Need to Know

 Candidates for Coronary Angioplasty and Stenting

 Medical tourists often wonder whether they are good candidates for angioplasty and stenting.
-Generally, this procedure is recommended for: Individuals experiencing frequent angina not managed by medication.
+Generally, this procedure is recommended for: Individuals experiencing frequent angina (chest pain) not managed by medication.
 Patients with significant blockage in one or more coronary arteries.
 Those who have suffered a heart attack.

 Pre-Procedure Preparations